sebastianspicker/cs2-server-ops/README.md

 A working tree for cs2-server-ops with an evolving implementation history.

 ## Overview
-cs2-server-ops records the stable project shape and the work still worth checking.
+cs2-server-ops documents maintained build commands, known limits, and remaining work.

 ## Status
-Lifecycle stage: expansion.
+Lifecycle stage: publication.
 The useful early notes have been carried forward.

 ## Development
-- Aligned local and CI checks for github actions.
+- Aligned local and CI checks for python.

 - Earlier scratch detail is now represented in maintained sections.